View on phone

 Make your own

-- Use your hands to knead the dough* for 3 minutes, or until soft and elastic.
-Add a little more flour as needed if the dough feels too sticky to work with.
+- Then knead the dough for a few minutes, until soft and elastic*.
+Add a bit more flour as needed if the dough is too sticky.
+Cover with a damp cloth and let it rest for 30 minutes at room temperature.

-- Sprinkle some flour on your working surface and use a rolling pin to roll each ball into a thin circle with a diameter of roughly 20 - 22 cm.
-We're aiming for a thickness similar to that of a tortilla.
-The thinner the better, but not so thin that it will rip if handled.
+- Sprinkle flour on your working surface.
+Use a rolling pin to roll each ball into a thin circle about 20 - 22 cm in diameter, about as thin as a tortilla.
+The thinner the better, but not too thin that it will rip if handled.

-- * Speed-it-up: note that this recipe can be massively sped up if you'd prefer not to make your own homemade dough.
+- * This recipe can be massively sped up if you'd prefer not to make your own homemade dough.
 Growing up, my mum simply placed the potato filling inside of tortilla wraps and folded them in half, then fried them in a bit of oil.
 Easy-peasy!

 - Store in an airtight container in the fridge for up to 4 days.